-The Company is expecting the farm economy to rebound post lifting of lockdown due to Covid-19, based on a favorable monsoon outlook and high focus from the government.
-This should lead to a sustained good performance from the Farm business.
+The Company is expecting the farm economy to further grow in Financial Year 2021-22 based on favorable monsoon outlook and high focus from the Government.
+This should lead to a sustained good performance of the Farm business.
 In addition, higher mechanization will further support growth in this category.

 The Company will continue to focus on sustaining leadership delivered by a best in class team.
 The Farm OE business will focus to deliver excellence in customer service and key account management.
 In the Farm replacement business, the Company continues to focus on channel expansion, engagement and activations through sales and marketing excellence.
-Innovation excellence in niche applications will help support the growth.
+Innovation excellence in niche applications will help support growth.